 Prioritize Integration with Existing Systems

 Even the most elegant system is only as great as the people who work to utilize it.
-Organize more practical training sessions so they become familiar with new facilities.
+Organize more practical training sessions so they become familiar with new facilities, like nonpharmacological pain management devices offered by Sensonica.
 Include troubleshooting methods whereby teams can handle minor problems independent of the help needed in their departments.

 Implement Gradually

-Roll out features in phases to avoid operational disruptions.
-For instance, start with appointment scheduling and bed management before integrating patient records and billing.
-This gives time for adjustments and feedback.
+Roll out features in phases so as not to disrupt operations.
+For example, do appointment scheduling and bed management first before integration with patient records and billing.
+This allows time for adjustments and feedback.

 Monitor and Evaluate Performance